Mobile Fraud Alert Service FAQ

 If your phone is no longer in your possession, register your new phone number or request to be removed from texting service until you have a new phone number.
 If we’re unable to contact you regarding a fraud alert by text message, or we don’t receive a response, we will try calling you at home.
 If we can’t reach you, your account will be closed.

-Why was I not enrolled in the service when I went to the web site and filled out the information?
+Why wasn’t I enrolled in the service when I went to the web site and filled out the information?